xMedox/NeonEngine/README.md

 - The batchrenderer now uses sampler arrays
 - Fixed the batchrenderer on some machines
 - Fixed the font rendering
+- The lights only renders objects that are affected by it

 **Physics:**
 - The engine now uses the LibGDX Bullet wrapper(results in better simulation quality and performance)